What is Community Solar?

 Our Solar Arrays

 Funded by participating customers, Clark Public Utilities has committed to build and maintain five Community Solar projects adjacent to one another on-site at the utility Operations Center in Orchards.
 The location was chosen for its prime solar exposure, visibility and cost-effective proximity to existing electrical infrastructure.
 The arrays began generating electricity to the Clark Public Utilities electric grid in June 2015.
-Participants will receive state production incentives and energy generation credits on their bills based on the number of units purchased.
+Participants receive energy generation credits on their bills based on the number of units purchased.
+Coming soon in 2023, Clark Public Utilities, in partnership with site-host the Port of Camas Washougal, will begin construction on our next project Community Solar East!
+More details coming soon.

 All residential customers of Clark Public Utilities were eligible to purchase one unit, equal to 1/12 of a solar panel at a cost of $100, or up to 100 units of the Community Solar Project; the first project sold out on the first day.
 Based on demand, four more projects were developed and units sold out in less than one month.